Don't Let Your JAMB Score Fool You. Here's the Real Math That Determines Your University Admission.

-Top Nigerian universities don't just look at your JAMB result.
-They use a combined "aggregate" scoring system to find the most qualified candidates.
-Understanding this formula is the secret to knowing where you truly stand and what you need to do to secure your spot.
+Top Nigerian universities are looking for more than just a single good day at an exam.
+They use a combined "aggregate" scoring system to find well-rounded, consistent, and qualified candidates.
+Understanding this formula is like being given a map to the admission process.
+It's the secret to knowing where you truly stand, where you need to focus your energy, and how to give yourself the absolute best chance of securing your spot.

-Let's demystify the entire process, break down the math, and show you how your admission score is really calculated.
+Let's demystify this entire process, break down the real math, and show you how to turn this knowledge into your personal admission strategy.

-Think of your admission chances as a tripod, supported by three strong legs.
-If one leg is weak, the others must be stronger to keep it standing.
-These three legs are:
+Think of your admission chances not as a single pillar, but as a sturdy, three-legged stool.
+If one leg is a bit short, the other two must be stronger to keep it balanced and stable.
+These three legs represent how universities see you as a complete candidate.

-A common mistake is focusing 100% on JAMB while neglecting the other two.
-Let's see how they work together.
+A common mistake is focusing 100% on JAMB while neglecting the others.
+Let's see how they work together to create your final score.

 JAMB: Accounts for 50% of your total score.